ARM-software/psa-api/doc/crypto/api/ops/ka.rst

     This algorithm can be used directly in a call to `psa_raw_key_agreement()`, or combined with a key derivation operation using `PSA_ALG_KEY_AGREEMENT()` for use with `psa_key_derivation_key_agreement()`.

-    When used as a key's permitted algorithm policy, the following uses are permitted:
+    When used as a key's permitted-algorithm policy, the following uses are permitted:

     *   In a call to `psa_raw_key_agreement()`, with algorithm `PSA_ALG_FFDH`.
     *   In a call to `psa_key_derivation_key_agreement()`, with any combined key agreement and key derivation algorithm constructed with `PSA_ALG_FFDH`.